Development and Application of the Fourier Method to the Mean-Square Approximation of Iterated Ito and Stratonovich Stochastic Integrals

-{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the mean-square approximation of iterated Ito and Stratonovich stochastic integrals in the context of numerical integration of Ito stochastic differential equations.
-The expansion of iterated Ito stochastic integrals of any arbitrary multiplicity $k$ $(k\in\mathbb{N})$ and expansions of iterated Stratonovich stochastic integrals of multipli\-ci\-ti\-es 1 to 5, using multiple Fourier--Legendre and multiple trigonometric Fourier series are obtained.
+{Dmitriy Feliksovich Kuznetsov \hphantom{iii} Peter the Great Saint-Petersburg Polytechnic University, \hphantom{iii} Polytechnicheskaya ul., 29, \hphantom{iii} 195251, Saint-Petersburg, Russia} { \begin{quote} {\sc Abstract.} The article is devoted to the mean-square approximation of iterated Ito and Stratonovich stochastic integrals in the context of the numerical integration of Ito stochastic differential equations.
+The expansion of iterated Ito stochastic integrals of arbitrary mul\-tip\-li\-ci\-ty $k$ $(k\in\mathbb{N})$ and expansions of iterated Stratonovich stochastic integrals of multipli\-ci\-ti\-es 1 to 6 have been obtained.
+Considerable attention is paid to expansions based on multiple Fourier--Legendre series.
 The exact and approximate expressions for the mean-square error of approximation of iterated Ito stochastic integrals are derived.
+The results of the article will be useful for numerical integration of Ito stochastic differential equations with non-commutative noise.

 \end{quote} }